stAItuned/content-manager/articles/study-case-death-stranding/case-study-ds.md

 Sometimes tho, it is necessary because the navmesh indicates you that it is the best path, or simply there are no other paths for the destination.

 ### **Finding the Path**
-The pathfinding runs on the **A* search algorithm**, this is pretty much a standard algorithm in the *Artificial Intelligence* that will start in one part of the navigation mesh and, and on each iteration will find the nearby connecting areas and prioritise their exploration based on the overall costs and perceived distance to the goal and the distance traversed to reach it.
+The pathfinding runs on the **A* search algorithm**, this is pretty much a standard algorithm in the *Artificial Intelligence* that will start in one part of the navigation mesh and, and on each iteration will find the nearby connecting areas and prioritizes their exploration based on the overall costs and perceived distance to the goal and the distance traversed to reach it.
 Generally, the algorithm is quite stable.

 However, the environment of Death Stranding is quite much rocky.
 This means that the navmesh if often fractured into more and more areas which increase the number of iterations that the **A* search** will require to find a path, so depending on the area, those 500 iterations could mean it can find a path to traverse 200m, or only path 25m given the area is complex and not reach the goal.